opencog/atomspace/opencog/sheaf/docs/tods-2024/README.md

   because LyX issues \maketitle right after title, and acmart expects all the other stuff to come beforehand.

+* Holy Cow: There's an `acmart.lyx` article template that would have resolved all of the above!
+Yow!

 vi HOWTO
 --------